 I spend the day writing, and before sunset I drive a couple of miles to Ya Nui, a small beach where I can watch the sun go down.
-I need to refocus my eyes after a day too close to a screen.
+I need to refocus my eyes after hours too close to a screen.
 Holiday families are packing up and drifting away from the beach.
-Thai guys and their girlfriends are fishing from the rocks.
+Thai guys are fishing from the rocks or taking pictures of their girlfriends.
 Sometimes, there’s a bride and groom in full wedding dress, with a camera crew, posing in front of the sea and the sky.
 Or some dude doing a fire-dance, filmed by an attendant drone.
-I climb around the rocks to a favorite vantage point near the water, and sit and smoke as it gets dark.
+I climb around the rocks to a favourite vantage point near the water, and sit and watch as it gets dark.

 Or I drive up into the hills.
 All along the coast road there are views out over the sea towards the West.
-I go and see my pals at the elephant camp, or glide down the side road to Jamrock, where I sit on the top deck smoking joints with Neung, chatting with whoever is around.
+I go and see my pals at the elephant camp, or glide down a jungle road to Jamrock reggae bar, where I sit on the top deck smoking with Nung, or chatting with whoever is around.
 People from all over find their way there, and sunset is the best time.

 We’ve been getting some amazing shows.
 Astonishing colours, incredible reach.
 Some evenings half the sky lights up with flaming oranges, intense pinks and magentas.
 These super-bright, fire and candy sunsets have been happening for a while now.
 People bask in the beauty.
-At touristic viewpoints they arrive by the coach-load to take selfies as the sun sets over the sea.
+At tourist viewpoints they arrive by the coach-load to take selfies as the sun sets over the sea.
 On Facebook people share these benedictions of light.
 I’ll take a photograph too, if something especially kaleidoscopic is happening.
-I like the way the slanting light reveals whatever is in the sky, like an X-ray.
-To my eyes, there are things happening which don’t correspond to memory.
+I’m interested in the way the slanting light reveals whatever is in the sky, like an X-ray.

 There’s something strange about this palette of colours, and the way the light boomerangs from horizon to horizon as the angle of light changes.
 Often the opposite horizon lights up in a mirror display.
 Sometimes when the West is blanketed by cloud, there’s a kind of reverse sunset, with the East alight and the West dim.
 Clouds in the middle of the sky catch fire.
-Where I’m sitting, the whole horizon of the sea is layered with salmony pinks and greys, the canopy airbrushed with pink striations which curve down to the horizon.
-The general luminosity means that shadow rays are projected across the sky, showing up starkly in what is to me a completely novel effect.
+Where I’m sitting, the whole horizon of the sea is layered with salmony pinks and greys, the canopy airbrushed with pink striations.
+The general luminosity means that shadow rays are sometimes projected across the sky, showing up starkly in what is to me a completely novel effect.
 Sometimes criss-crossing rays and trails create a geometrical hatching on the horizon.

-I don’t always take my camera with me; I don’t want to appear obsessed, like some kind of sunset anorak.
-I wouldn’t want anyone to think that I’m suffering from some lapse into terminal bad taste.
-But there’s more to it – something in these cosmic dawbs, this celestial kitsch, which I can’t take my eyes off.
+I don’t always take my camera with me; I don’t want to be some kind of obsessive sunset anorak.
+But there’s something in these kaleidoscopic displays, this celestial kitsch, which I can’t take my eyes off.

 The word ‘kitsch’ entered the English language from German (kitsch, meaning gaudy trash, from the dialect word kitschen, to smear or coat).
-It was much used by art critics in the thirties to distinguish avant garde values from sentimental ‘picture postcard’ art of the autumnal woodlands or kittens in baskets variety.
+It was much used by art critics in the thirties to distinguish avant garde values from sentimental ‘picture postcard’ art of the woodlands-in-autumn or kittens-in-baskets variety.
 Sunsets over the sea, that kind of thing.

 In his great novel of ideas, The Unbearable Lightness of Being (1984), Milan Kundera takes the word and expands its horizons to include not just taste in art but world-view or cultural attitude.
 He defines it, in a metaphysical sense, as ‘the absolute denial of shit’.

-I didn’t discover Kundera until my thirties, and his musings gave me a new way to think about what I’d been trying to define all my life.
+I didn’t discover Kundera until I was in my thirties, and his musings gave me a new way to think about what I’d been trying to define all my life.
 What it is that has so bothered me, and made me so difficult and malcontented.
 Kitsch, perhaps, kitsches of all kinds, have induced this alienation.
-Anglican kitsch, bourgeois kitsch, Christmas kitsch, married-with-children kitsch, Guardian-reading, New Labour kitsch.
-Globalist kitsch.
-New age, positive-thinking kitsch.
+Anglican kitsch, bourgeois kitsch, Christmas kitsch, married-with-children kitsch, Guardian-reading, New Labour kitsch, educational kitsch, globalist kitsch, New Age, positive-thinking kitsch.
 Human beings produce kitsch as continuously as they produce shit.

 Yesterday, I was with friends visiting me here in Phuket.
 It was a beautiful day.
 Not a cloud in the sky — not a real one, anyway.
 Just smeared chemtrails, blending into the light aerosol haze that’s been whitening our skies for years now.
 Not enough to spoil the day, just taking the edge off the intense sun, so why even mention it?
 I didn’t.

-My friends are mostly younger than I am, smart, educated, and creative.
-But still there are things you can’t mention, without spoiling the mood.
-We can talk about sex and shit, and drugs and shit, and film and books and families and relationships and… everything.
+My friends are younger than I am, smart, educated, and creative.
+But still there are things you can’t mention without spoiling the mood.
+We can talk about sex and shit, and drugs and shit, and films and books and families and relationships and shit, and… everything.

 But mention chemtrails?